 homes, communities, and hope.

-On each service product, teams of volunteers gather within a local community to build a home for a family in need.
+On each service project, teams of volunteers gather in a local community to build a home for a family in need.
 Even if you don’t know the difference between a socket wrench and a screwdriver, you can be a valuable member of a Habitat for Humanity build project.
 All you need to bring is a spirit of enthusiasm and a willingness to learn.

 If you’d like to add Habitat for Humanity to your spring break plans, the organization offers several options.
 Volunteers who would rather serve close to home can find openings within their local chapter of Habitat.

-For those with a taste for adventure, Habitat offers volunteer opportunities with its Global Village — a collective of build sites from more than 40 countries (including the U.S).
+For those with a taste for adventure, Habitat offers volunteer opportunities with its Global Village — a collective of build sites in more than 40 countries (including the U.S).

 for you.
 In this program, volunteers sign up for projects centered on building and maintaining hiking trails throughout the United States.

-If you’re fairly new to hiking, no worries — the American Hiking Society offers beginners’ trips with short-distance treks and indoor lodging.
-For more experienced volunteers, there are projects that require multi-day backpacking excursions with seasoned hikers.
+If you’re fairly new to hiking, no worries.
+The American Hiking Society offers beginners’ trips with short-distance treks and indoor lodging.
+For more experienced volunteers, there are projects that require multi-day backpacking excursions for seasoned hikers.